lufixSch/lufixSch.github.io/src/routes/(articles)/resources/guides/latex/editor/+page.md

 ---
-description: In diesem Guide wird Visual Studio Code als Texteditor für die Arbeit mit LaTeX vorgestellt.
-Der Guide zeigt, wie man die notwendigen Erweiterungen installieren und konfigurieren muss, um eine effiziente Entwicklung
+description: How to set up and configure a Latex environment using Visual Studio Code
 image: null
 layout: article
 repository: https://github.com/lufixSch/guides.git